MicrosoftDocs/mesh-docs/mesh/Resources/immersive-spaces-known-issues.md

 1. Content limitations: PowerPoint Live and Whiteboard are not supported.
 If a meeting participant is using Powerpoint Live, it will not display on the immersive space stage.
 Same for whiteboard.
 1. If a meeting is being recorded, only the audio of immersive participant that are in range within the immersive space will be part of the meeting audio recording.
 1. When a meeting participant is sharing screen with audio, the audio won’t play in the immersive space on the virtual stage.
+If you want to share your screen with audio, you must come out of the immersive space.
 1. Mesh immersive space for Teams today can take up to a minute to load.
 Be patient as we improve the performance of the app.
 1. When you share content while already in an immersive space, you will not see your own content on the virtual stage.
 Other meeting participants will be able to see it on the main stage.
 1. Chat in Quest can’t render images, only text.
 In addition, texts don’t wrap in both the chat and the feedback form on Quest.